 In addition to the Prohibited Content guidelines, photos and videos are subject to the following criteria.

 Screenshots, stock photos, GIFs, other manually created imagery or imagery taken by other parties should not be uploaded.
 To be relevant, photos or videos must be taken by users at the location in question.
-Stock imagery, or photos or videos taken by other parties aren't relevant and may be removed.
 If the primary subject of the content is irrelevant to the location (including selfie photos where the person/group is the main focus), it may be removed.

 - Stylistic adjustments (such as applied filters) are acceptable, provided that these stylistic changes are minimal and aren't appended elements such as borders, text, collaged images, etc.

 - Content that makes it difficult for others to understand the environment that you're sharing may be rejected.

 - Examples are excessively dark or blurry images, significantly rotated compositions, and use of filters that dramatically alter the representation of the place.

 - Images must be of a sufficient resolution.
 Exact requirements may vary by photo type and point of upload.
 Blurry, out of focus or generally low-quality photos/videos may be taken down or rejected.

 - For videos, only upload content that's stable and has good visual quality.
 Content that is out of focus, shaky or has bad exposure should not be uploaded.
 Distorted or corrupted videos aren't allowed.

 Superimposed text or graphics, including promotional content such as logos, are subject to the following requirements: